microsoft/onnxscript/README.md

 *onnxscript* implements two main functionalities:

-- a converter which translate a python function into ONNX, the converter analyzes the python code through the python abstract syntactic tree and converts that tree into an ONNX graph equivalent to the function.
+- a converter which translates a python function into ONNX; the converter analyzes the python code using its abstract syntax tree and converts that tree into an ONNX graph equivalent to the function.
-- a runtime returning an eager evaluation of this function, this runtime relies on *onnxruntime* for every operation described in
+- a runtime that allows such functions to be executed (in an "eager mode"); this runtime relies on *onnxruntime* for executing every operation described in [ONNX Operators](https://github.com/onnx/onnx/blob/main/docs/Operators.md).

-  [ONNX Operators](https://github.com/onnx/onnx/blob/main/docs/Operators.md).
+The runtime is intended to help understand and debug function-definitions, and performance is not a goal for this mode.

 ## Example

 Let's write a function in file **onnx_fct.py**.
 The script may contain multiple functions.
+Python functions can be used to define both ONNX functions as well as ONNX models.
+However, there are some differences between ONNX functions and ONNX models.
+Notably,
+* The inputs and outputs of ONNX models are required to be typed.
+In particular, they are required to have a single fixed type (e.g., an int64 tensor).
+* Functions, like ONNX operators, can be polymorphic, allowing inputs of different types.
+* Functions, like ONNX operators, have two kinds of parameters, usually referred to as _attributes_ and _inputs_.
+The key distinction is that _attributes_ represent values known statically in a model, while _inputs_ represent runtime-values usually not known statically.
+* Models, on the other hand, do not have _attribute_ parameters, they have only _inputs_.

+When defining ONNX functions in Python, we use the _type_ of the function parameters to distinguish attribute parameters from input parameters, as shown in the example below.

 ```python
 from onnx import TensorProto